Summer Housing Frequently Asked Questions

 What is the $5 program fee and how is it used?

-Starting summer 2013, there will be a $5 program fee for any resident staying longer than two weeks.
-This amount will be added to your student account.
+The $5 program fee for any resident staying longer than two weeks goes towards the Summer RA programs for summer residents.
+This amount will be added to your student account along with your housing charge.
 During the summer, each summer Resident Assistant will organize a program for residents staying on campus.
 These programs range from a cookout, book club, bonfire, and attending a La Crosse Loggers baseball game.
-The fee will help sustain the expenses for the programs.
-Typically, there are no additional charges for any of the summer RA programs.
+The fee will help cover the expenses for the programs.
+Typically, there are no additional charges for any of the Summer RA programs.
 If you have a program idea, contact one of your summer RAs to suggest it.

 When do I move into my fall housing assignment?